zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-basic/essbase-basic.md

   On the 'Cube Designer' ribbon, click 'Catalog'.

-2. On the Essbase Files dialog box, under Catalog, go to 'gallery/Technical/Table Format' as shown below, then select a sample tabular data file: "Unstr_Hints.xlsx".
+2. On the Essbase Files dialog box, under Catalog, go to 'gallery/Technical/Table Format' as shown below, then select a sample tabular data file: **Unstr_Hints.xlsx**.

  ![](./images/image14_44.png "")